Neighbourhood Watch

 About Neighbourhood Watch

-The first Neighbourhood Watch scheme in Britain started in the early 1980’s and has since grown to 155,000 watches covering 6 million households and roughly 10 million people.
-It is thought that Neighbourhood Watch has expanded further since these figures were revealed by the British Crime Survey in 2000.
+The first Neighbourhood Watch scheme in Britain started in the early 1980's and has since grown to 150,000 watches covering 6 million households and roughly 10 million people.

 Neighbourhood Watch is the coming together of residents and the police with support from various authorities such the local council and Police Authority.
 Its strength comes from the community looking out for each other involving simple, neighbourly tasks: